Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 161 rushing yards (10.1 ypg) on 27 carries with four rushing touchdowns.
+- He also has 161 rushing yards on 27 carries with four touchdowns, averaging 10.1 yards per game.

-- The Jets have called a pass in 61.6% of their plays from scrimmage this year while staying on the ground 38.4% of the time.
-This offensive attack ranks 25th in the NFL in points scored.

 - Wilson has thrown 41 passes in the red zone this season, 29.5% of his team's red zone plays.